Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Results

 \subsection{Sample-Weighting Approach for OOD Generalization}

-\heading{Overview} The findings of the previous subsection suggest that the results presented in Table~\ref{tab:tab5} might be biased by dataset similarity, which might obfuscate the search for the training dataset and training scenario that leads to the best generalization.
+\heading{Overview} The findings of the previous subsection suggest that the results presented in Table~\ref{tab:tab5} might be biased by dataset similarity, which potentially obscuring the identification for the training dataset and training scenario that leads to the best generalization.
 Therefore, this section investigates this hypothesis using the domain adaptation approach introduced in Section~\ref{sec:III_D}.

 \heading{Overall impact of importance weighting} The results of this analysis are compiled in Tables ~\ref{tab:tab_diff_1} and ~\ref{tab:tab_diff_2}, highlighting evaluation results within PulseDB and on external datasets.
-The tables in the main text highlight the difference between the weighted and unweighted MAE values, whereas the corresponding Tables ~\ref{tab:tab6} and \ref{tab:tab7} in the supplementary material indicate absolute MAE scores achieved via importance weighting.
+The tables in the main text show the difference between the weighted and unweighted MAE values, whereas the corresponding Tables ~\ref{tab:tab6} and \ref{tab:tab7} in the supplementary material indicate absolute MAE scores achieved via importance weighting.
 The results represent direct analogues of Table~\ref{tab:tab4} and Table~\ref{tab:tab5}, however, using sample weights during training.
-In 86 of 153, i.e., in 56\% of the cases, the importance weighting leads to improved scores.
-The mean improvement achieved through importance weighting across all scenarios is given by 0.43~mmHg for SBP and 0.31~mmHg for DBP.
-Under AAMI vital test sets, our importance weighting approach improved blood pressure estimation accuracy by up to ~4mmHg.
+In 81 of 153, i.e., in 53\% of the cases, the importance weighting leads to improved scores.
+The mean improvement achieved through importance weighting across all scenarios is given by 0.36~mmHg for SBP and 0.27~mmHg for DBP.
+Under AAMI Vital test sets, our importance weighting approach improved blood pressure estimation accuracy by up to ~4 mmHg.
 Although modest, these improvements are noteworthy given the strict accuracy requirements of AAMI and represent an important step toward clinical viability.
-As before, we proceed by analyzing the results from Table~\ref{tab:tab_diff_1} in more detail.
+As before, we proceeded by analyzing the results from Table~\ref{tab:tab_diff_1} in more detail.

-\heading{Dependence on training dataset} when comparing across different datasets, Combined and Vital-based models profit most from importance weighting.
-Before importance weighting (Table~\ref{tab:tab4}) and after applying it (Table~\ref{tab:tab6}), the best-performing models change: importance weighting seems to slightly shift from Vital-based models to Combined-based models.
-However, it is worth noting that Combined-based models when evaluated on Vital or MIMIC are always evaluated ID, as the two are proper subsets of Combined.
-Additionally, while importance weighting partially alleviates the aforementioned performance deficiencies of Vital-based models evaluated on MIMIC, it cannot fully completely overcome them.
+\heading{Dependence on training dataset} When comparing across different datasets, Combined and Vital-based models profit most from importance weighting.
+Before importance weighting (Table~\ref{tab:tab4}) and after applying it (Table~\ref{tab:tab6}), the best-performing models seems to have shifted slightly from Combined-based models to Vital-based models.
+Additionally, while importance weighting partially alleviates the aforementioned performance deficiencies of Vital-based models evaluated on MIMIC, it cannot fully overcome them.